NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

 - [Conclusion](#conclusion)

 ## 1. The Web as a physical system

+In this first chapter, I would like to highlight the environmental impact of the web as a motivation to focus on software performance optimizations.
+As mentioned in the introduction, there are many user-centric and business-centric reasons to improve web performance.
+However, I find that these enjoy [extensive coverage](https://developer.mozilla.org/en-US/docs/Learn_web_development/Extensions/Performance/why_web_performance) already.
+Additionally, emphasizing the physical systems behind the web helps demonstrate that software optimizations ultimately conserve physical resources.

 The [World Wide Web](https://en.wikipedia.org/wiki/World_Wide_Web) is a major user of the [Internet](https://en.wikipedia.org/wiki/Internet): a gigantic distributed system of machines and network infrastructure.
 Like any other physical system, the Internet competes for resources with other human activities and with the natural world more broadly.